Call-One Communications Reviews and Plans

 This plan includes free features such as 911 service, unlimited local calling, voicemail, voicemail-to-email, call display, call waiting, three-way calling, and call forwarding.

-Additional features such as call answering, call returning, call screening, call privacy, and visual call waiting all are additional features that can be added at $2.95 per month each.
+Additional features such as call answering, call return, call screening, call privacy, and visual call waiting all are additional features that can be added at $2.95 per month each.

 It is worth mentioning that the company also offers the full package of high-speed internet, home phone and a TV package starting at $39.95 per month.
 This means you get the additional services of Internet and TV for only an additional $17 per month from the home phone package.

 The company also has additional fees and charges for equipment and other miscellaneous options.
 If you require an analog to VOIP converter there will be a one-time charge of $59.95.
 If you do not need this converter than the fee is waived.

 Finally, there is a $125.00 charge for an on-site digital phone installation.
 Therefore, if you order residential VOIP with no additional features, then you are looking at a one-time total of $226.85 which includes the first month of service.

 In our review of Call One Communication, we came away extremely pleased with the transparency of the company, as they list every charge you are looking at for signing up.
 This is hardly the normal strategy for most of the companies we review so it is a nice change of pace.